walze/waffles/docs/CODING_STYLE.md

 ℹ️ Below are a handful of simple rules to adhere to when developing for **Waffles**, for those that ESLint / Prettier won't handle.

-🚧 Please note, these are still under construction and so may change as **Waffles** grows.
+🚧 Please note, these are still being adjusted and so may change as **Waffles** grows.

 ## Guidelines